-UNDP Office in Azerbaijan announces a vacancy for the position
+UNDP projects in Azerbaijan announce vacancy

 UNDP, as a matter of practice, does not charge any application, processing or training fee at any stage of the recruitment process.
 If you have any questions as to vacancy announcements you may have received, please refer to this website.